Monthly Archives: June 2016

 Elderberry - Sambucus spp.

-Prized for it's fragrant flowers and delicious fruits, elder
+Prized for it's fragrant flowers and delicious fruits, elderberry s

 It may seem counter-intuitive to plant deciduous trees in your windbreak, given that they have no leaves in the winter when they come into the most use.
 However, using deciduous trees in you windbreak provides you with shade in the summer and creates a more diverse planting.
 Having increased diversity helps prevent the total devastation of your windbreak should one species be impacted by disease or other natural causes, along with providing habitat for wildlife.